Juan Cailles: Postwar

 Cailles then directed his efforts toward rebuilding the country.
 He served as governor of Laguna from 1901 to 1910 and again from 1916 to 1925.
 After his second term, he was appointed representative of the Mountain Province in the Philippine Legislature in 1925 and reappointed in 1928.
 In 1931, Cailles was again selected governor of Laguna and reelected in 1934.

 It was during his term as governor that the Sakdal uprising flared up on May 2, 1935, in Santa Rosa and Cabuyao, Laguna.
 The revolt was suppressed in record time, thanks to Cailles’ firm administration and revolutionary experience.
 Cailles had also a hand in the capture of Teodoro Asedillo, the "Terror of the Sierra".

 Death

-Cailles died on June 28, 1951 from a heart attack.
+Cailles died on June 28, 1951, from congestive heart failure at Philippine General Hospital in Ermita, Manila.
 His body was interred at the Old Cemetery of Santa Cruz, Laguna.
-On January 11, 2014, his remains were transferred to Libingan ng mga Bayani.
+On January 11, 2014, his remains were transferred to Libingan ng mga Bayani in Taguig.